I tested the 004 parka from Bastong (the South Korean Barbour)

 Here are our other tests:

-Don't act innocent.
-I know exactly what you are saying and I agree with you.
+Don't play innocent.
+I know exactly what you're thinking and I agree with you.

-“Bastong” would make a perfect name for a sport of open sandal wrestling.
+"Bastong" would make a perfect name for an open-toe wrestling sport.

-This is how I see things: 3 fights of 3 minutes each, 1 minute of rest between each.
-To win, you must succeed in removing your opponent's flip-flops.
+This is how I see it: 3 fights of 3 minutes each, 1 minute of rest between each.
+To win, you have to succeed in removing your opponent's flip-flops.
 By force or trickery.
-Around the two fighters, an audience in a circle throws flip-flops at them to destabilize them.
+Around the two fighters, a circle of spectators throws flip-flops at them to destabilize them.

-If I collect enough reactions, I will launch the French Bastong Federation.
+If I get enough reactions, I'll launch the French Bastong Federation.

-But that is not at all the point of this article.
-Be serious.
-We're talking about fashion here, pull yourself together.
+But that's not the point of this article at all.
+Let's be serious.
+We're talking about fashion here, get a grip.

-This involves testing a long waxed cotton parka from the South Korean brand (and rarely worn for sports) Bastong.
+This involves testing a long waxed cotton parka from the South Korean (and not very sporty) brand Bastong.

-I received this parka at the beginning of March 2020 and was not able to test it before September 2020, due to the health crisis.
+I received this parka at the beginning of March 2020 and was not able to test it until September 2020, due to the health crisis.

 The promise behind this piece is protection against bad weather .
 So this test aims to answer these questions: